Reunion (30 Rock): Plot

 Liz receives an invitation to her upcoming high school reunion in White Haven, Pennsylvania.
-She is reluctant to attend as she was a lonely nerd but is persuaded to go by her boss, Jack.
+She is reluctant to attend as she was the lonely nerd girl in high school who got bullied by the pretty, popular kids (as seen when Kelsey Winthrop snarkily asks her about her astronomy project and Liz mumbles a response and puts her headphones on her ears to block them out) and that being at the reunion will just bring back horrible feelings over that.
 Don Geiss wakes up from his diabetic coma and tells Jack he will remain CEO of General Electric (GE).
 Distraught by the revelation, as Don had chosen Jack as the CEO to run GE, Jack decides to fly to Miami for a vacation, and offers to drop Liz off on the way to her reunion.
 When they land in White Haven after a major snowstorm, Jack is stranded with her.

-Liz goes to the reunion but learns that she was not the quiet, lonely nerd she thought, but the spiteful mean girl whose passive-aggressive comments to everyone were taken as bullying.
+Liz goes to the reunion, where everyone is surprised that Liz showed up, not because she has grown into herself and shed her nerd girl appearance, but because the formerly pretty and popular crowd were afraid of Liz for being a snide, antisocial nerd who shot down their attempts at friendship with a pointed put-down (like when Kelsey Winthrop sincerely asked her how her astronomy project was going, Liz shot back by making fun of Kelsey's mom's pill addiction) and that those insults have caused a lot of physical and mental distress to them.
 Jack in search of a drink ends up at the reunion as well, and is mistaken for a former popular student Larry Braverman and still unhappy with Geiss' decision, takes on the persona.
 Liz tries to regain the friendship of her classmates—Kelsey Winthrop (Robyn Lively), Erin O'Neil (Diane Neal), Rob Sussman (Steve Witting), and Diane (Susan Barrett)—without success.
 Jack, as Larry Braverman, persuades them to like Liz, until an ex-girlfriend (Janel Moloney) of Larry's reveals he has a son, at which point Jack confesses he is not Larry and Liz and Jack both make a quick escape whilst being booed off stage; Liz happily going back to mistreating her former classmates after they attempt to reenact the pig's blood scene from Carrie on her.

 Meanwhile, at the 30 Rock studios, Tracy is shocked when Kenneth gets more laughs than he does in the elevator, compelling him to go to Jenna for help.
 The same thing happens to Jenna and in retaliation, she starts singing "Wind Beneath My Wings", prompting Kenneth to start singing "99 Bottles of Beer", to which everyone in the elevator joins in.
 As revenge for upstaging them, Tracy and Jenna start doing his page duties which confuses Kenneth.
 After Tracy explains what Kenneth was doing, Kenneth feels terrible about it and swears never to upstage them again.